acse-ci223/ImperialStaffSearch/README.md

 ## Installation

-Before running the application, ensure you have Python installed and set up on your system.
+Before running the application, ensure you have Python and Docker installed and set up on your system.

 1. Clone the repository: